JeroenSchmidt/data-science-coursera/Stanford - Machine Learning/Material/Lecture Notes/Week 6 Notes.md

 # Model Selection and Train/Validation/Test Sets

+**Example:** How do we select the polynomial degree?

+In order to choose the model of your hypothesis, you can test each degree of polynomial and look at the error result.

+**NOTE:**

 - Just because a learning algorithm fits a training set well, that does not mean it is a good hypothesis.
 - The error of your hypothesis as measured on the data set with which you trained the parameters will be lower than any other data set.

-In order to choose the model of your hypothesis, you can test each degree of polynomial and look at the error result.

 **Without the Validation Set (note: this is a bad method - do not use it)**

 1. Optimize the parameters in Θ using the training set for each polynomial degree.
 2. Find the polynomial degree d with the least error using the test set.
 3. Estimate the generalization error also using the test set with $J_\text{test}(Θ^{(d)})$, ($d = \theta$ from polynomial with lower error);
+   1. report generalized error = error of $J_\text{test}(\theta^{(d)})$

 In this case, we have trained one variable, d, or the degree of the polynomial, using the test set.
-This will cause our error value to be greater for any other set of data.
+This will cause our error value to be greater for any other set of data as the stated error is the most optimistic error for the model.

+**NOTE** The problem with this method is that the selection process does not take into account the possibility of over fitting of the variable $d$. i.e our extra parameter $d$ is fit to the test set and we do in fact not know how well it will do on data that the model has not seen.
+*Solutions:* Use another (unseen) data set to test the generalized error

-**Use of the CV set**
+**Use of the *Cross validation* set**

 To solve this, we can introduce a third set, the **Cross Validation Set**, to serve as an intermediate set that we can train d with.
 Then our test set will give us an accurate, non-optimistic error.